JonathanYogev/NutritionTracker/deployment_guide.md

 ## 5. Create DynamoDB Table for Idempotency

-To ensure that each SQS message is processed exactly once, we will use a DynamoDB table to store the `messageId` of processed messages.
+To ensure that each meal is processed exactly once, we will use a DynamoDB table to store the `idempotency_key` of processed messages.
 This table will have a Time-To-Live (TTL) attribute to automatically clean up old entries.

 1.  **Navigate to DynamoDB** in the AWS Console.
 2. Click **Create table**.
 3.  **Table name**: `nutrition-tracker-processed-messages`
-4.  **Partition key**: `messageId` (String)
+4.  **Partition key**: `idempotency_key` (String)
 5.  **Table settings**: Keep default settings.
 6.  **Time to Live (TTL)**:
     *   Enable TTL.